Skip to main content

 Deploy an OceanBase cluster

-to the IP address of ob-configserver service.
+When you deploy an OceanBase cluster, add environment variables and set the system parameter obconfig_url to the IP address of ob-configserver service.
 OceanBase Database will register the information of RootService with ob-configserver.
+Deploy the OceanBase cluster:

-kubectl apply -f https://raw.githubusercontent.com/oceanbase/ob-operator/2.3.0_release/example/webapp/obcluster.yaml
+kubectl apply -f https://raw.githubusercontent.com/oceanbase/ob-operator/stable/example/webapp/obcluster.yaml

-Run the following command to query the status of the OceanBase cluster until the status becomes running
+Run the following command to query the status of the OceanBase cluster until the status becomes running:

 kubectl get obclusters.oceanbase.oceanbase.com metadb -n oceanbase